 Creating Vision and Mission statements that work

-This week, Beg to Differ is thinking and writing about Vision statements.
+This week, more about Beg to Differ is thinking and writing about Vision statements.
 That’s because Brandvelope Consulting is working with a very large organization right now to help them develop a new Vision and Mission statement.
 You might think that such statements are easy to come up with.
 We Beg to Differ.

 Why Vision is so hard

-With more than 2000 employees, a portfolio worth billions of dollars, and hundreds of customers in dozens of verticals that rely on them for very different services, my client has a big rock to move: they’re trying to come up with a single Vision and accompanying Mission statement that will guide them for years to come.
+With more than 2000 employees, pilule a portfolio worth billions of dollars, approved and hundreds of customers in dozens of verticals that rely on them for very different services, my client has a big rock to move: they’re trying to come up with a single Vision and accompanying Mission statement that will guide them for years to come.

 Before they came to us, they’d already been working on a Vision statement for nine months.
 And from all appearances, they’d done everything right: the Vision working group had brought together dozens of incredibly smart volunteers from across the organization.
 And through a series of exercises, they were able to agree on corporate values, personality elements, and to capture a clear sense of their history, challenges, and strategic direction.